-Bulk Password Reset Using Microsoft Graph PowerShell
+Bulk Password Reset for Microsoft 365 Users Using Graph PowerShell

 Resetting user passwords individually can be time-consuming, especially in large organizations.
 Automating this process using PowerShell scripts and Microsoft Graph can save valuable time and reduce human errors.
 This article guides you through creating a PowerShell script to reset passwords in bulk, explaining how the script works, potential enhancements, common errors, and solutions.